George Michael discography

-English singer-songwriter George Michael's releases consist of five studio albums, two compilation albums, one extended play, 44 singles, eight promotional singles, 36 music videos, and five video albums.
+The English singer-songwriter George Michael released five studio albums, two compilation albums, one live album, one extended play, 44 singles, eight promotional singles, 36 music videos, and five video albums.
 In his career, Michael sold an estimated 100 million to 125 million records worldwide, making him one of the world's best-selling artists of all time.

-Michael's debut solo album, Faith, was released by Columbia Records in the United States and sibling label Epic Records in the United Kingdom in November 1987.
+Michael's debut solo album, Faith, was released by Columbia Records in the United States and sibling label Epic Records in the United Kingdom in late 1987.
 It included the singles "I Want Your Sex", "Faith" (the Billboard Hot 100 year-end number-one single of 1988 in the United States), "Father Figure", "One More Try", "Monkey" and "Kissing a Fool".
 The album peaked at number one in the UK Albums Chart, and was certified 4× Platinum by the British Phonographic Industry (BPI).
 It also peaked at number one on the US Billboard 200 and was certified Diamond for sales of over 10 million copies.
 Also in 1987, Michael collaborated with Aretha Franklin on the UK and US number one single "I Knew You Were Waiting (For Me)".
 In September 1990, Michael released his second album, Listen Without Prejudice Vol. 1, which peaked at number one in the UK, number two in the US, and was certified 4× Platinum by the BPI.
-The album spawned the singles; "Praying for Time", "Waiting for That Day", "Freedom!
-'90", "Heal the Pain" and "Cowboys and Angels".
+The album spawned the singles "Praying for Time", "Waiting for That Day", "Freedom!
+'90", "Heal the Pain", "Cowboys and Angels" and "Soul Free".